fkarg/fkarg.github.io/staged/brain-work.md

 ---
-Review of Amy Branns book that 'Not only provides us with greater understanding on how the brain works, but also gives us useful tools on how to make the brain work for each of us'.
+Review of Amy Branns book that 'Not only provides us with greater understanding on how the brain works, but also gives us useful tools on how to make the brain work for each of us', according to Stephen M R Covey.

 While the book delivers its promise, typesetting and grammatical errors make it hard to read, and factually wrong information makes me doubt the validity of